StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 ## Overview

 The OpenShift integration is used to create a near real-time synchronization of topology and associated internal services from an OpenShift cluster to StackState.
-This StackPack allows monitoring of the following:
+This StackPack monitors the following:

 * Workloads
 * Nodes, pods, containers and services